cdondrup/naoqi_interfaces/README.md

 print "Movement detection:", self.ALPeoplePerception.isMovementDetectionEnabled()
 ```

 All these are equivalent and just depend on your choice.
 The `get_proxy` function provides the proxy that is specified via a string of it's name or the proxy that was used during creation of the instance if the string is omitted.
 The `__proxy_name__` variable is provided by the `EventAbstractclass`.
-Alternatively, the proxies can be acces directly via their member varaible.
+Alternatively, the proxies can be accessed directly via their member varaible.
 Whenever a proxy is created, it is saved in a variable of the same name.
 So the `ALPeoplePerception` proxy is accessible via `self.ALPeoplePerception`.

 ### Creating proxies in events